alan-turing-institute/monitoring-ecosystem-resilience/pyveg/paper/paper.md

 # Downloading data from Google Earth Engine

-In order to interact with the GEE API, the user must sign up to GEE and obtain an API key.
-Upon running `pyveg` for the first time, the user will be prompted to enter their API key.
+In order to interact with the GEE API, the user must sign up to GEE and obtain an API key, which is linked to a Google account.
+Upon downloading data using `pyveg` for the first time, the user will be prompted to enter their API key to authenticate GEE.
 The `run_pyveg_pipeline` command initiates the downloading of time series data at a single coordinate location.
 The job is configured using a configuration file specified by the `--config_file` argument.